os-climate/physrisk/docs/handbook/onboarding.rst

 Vulnerability/Event Model
 -------------------------
 In general a Vulnerability/Event Model is responsible for obtaining for a particular asset:

-#. ::HazardEventDistrib::: provides probabilities of hazard event intensentities for the asset
+#.
+HazardEventDistrib: provides probabilities of hazard event intensentities for the asset
 #.
 VulnerabilityDistrib: provides conditional probabilities that given a hazard event of given intensity has occurred, a loss wwill occur of a given amount

 A loss is either a damage or a disruption.